 Additional nonfiction series on the slate include (Re)Connect, which enlists a specialist to help splintered families work through their issues; Cinema Relics: Iconic Art of the Movies, an anthology series that takes a unique look at beloved movie props and costumes through interviews with artists and the actors that used them on screen; Rogue Trip, a guide to often overlooked vacation spots all over the globe; Shop Class, a competition series in which student engineers build unique contraptions in the hopes of being declared the champion; and an untitled Walt Disney Imagineering docuseries, which chronicles the six-decade history of Walt Disney's inventive Imagineers.

-The Muppets are also back!
+The Muppets are back!
 During Disney's D23 Expo 2019, Kermit revealed that the Muppets are back, and they are bringing a new kind of mayhem and laughter to Disney+ with their first-ever unscripted short-form series, titled Muppets Now.
-However, the streaming service will not move forward with Muppets Live Another Day, a series sequel to Muppets Take Manhattanthat would have been written and executive produced by Josh Gad and Once Upon a Time creators Adam Horowitz and Eddy Kitsis.
-Gad said in a statement that the series was scrapped due to "creative differences."
+(However, the streaming service will not move forward with Muppets Live Another Day, a series sequel to Muppets Take Manhattan that would have been written and executive-produced by Josh Gad and Once Upon a Time creators Adam Horowitz and Eddy Kitsis.
+Gad said in a statement that the series was scrapped due to "creative differences.")

 A Love, Simon TV series is in the works.
 Variety first reported that Disney+ was developing a TV series based on the box office hit Love, Simon, which told the story of a gay teen struggling to come out to his friends and family.
-Details on the plot of the series are scarce, but it doesn't look like TV goliath Greg Berlanti, who executive-produced the movie, will be involved in the project.
+Details on the plot of the series are scarce, but instead of TV goliath Greg Berlanti, who executive-produced the movie, helming the TV show, This Is Us executive producers Isaac Aptaker and Elizabeth Berger are overseeing the project.

 The Sandlot is also getting turned in a series.
 Disney+ is in the early development stages of turning the fan favorite baseball film The Sandlot into a series, and Deadline reports it will star the original cast as adults.
 The series will be set in 1984, when the gang all have children of their own, but it's unclear as of now how many of the original cast members have officially signed on to star.